 I'm a Ph.D. student studying digital journalism and media sociology in the School of Journalism at the University of Texas at Austin.
-I also write regularly for the Nieman Journalism Lab and serve as editor of UT's student-powered news site Reporting Texas.
+I also write each week for the Nieman Journalism Lab and serve as editor of UT's student-powered news site Reporting Texas.
 If you'd like to contact me, you can find me on Twitter at @markcoddington or send me an email at markcoddington (at) gmail (dot) com.

 We journalism/new media nerds like to think of ourselves as being pretty open, but we can be a bit clannish at times: We close ranks to defend a few core principles, we have our own hierarchy of gurus and we use our own set of words and phrases.
 When I dove into the future-of-journalism world, I quickly found that a few of these phrases function as shorthand for big, fundamental ideas.
 They often get traded without explanation and sometimes without links, leaving the uninitiated pretty confused and possibly a little turned off, too.